N-kioko/-Price_Prediction_and_Discount-Analysis_Project/README.md

 ### *Polynomial Regression*
 ***

-The unregularized polynomial model overfitted, while the regularized model (MAE of 0.414) reduced overfitting and improved generalization.

-The Results are shown below;

-Training Mean Absolute Error: 2.9466277940538195
-Training R-squared: 0.9999745761936665

-Validation Mean Absolute Error: 2.69005859375
-Validation R-squared: 0.9999945730846875

-The Polynomial Regression model demonstrates excellent performance, with extremely high R² scores (~0.999) for both training and validation, indicating it explains nearly all the variance in the data.
-The low MAE values (2.95 for training and 2.69 for validation) suggest accurate predictions, and the minimal difference between training and validation performance indicates strong generalization and no immediate signs of overfitting

-To handle Overffiting concerns, we perform regularization on the polynomial regression model btaining the results below;

-*Cross Validated Training MAE: 3.0786443927176013*
-*Cross Validated Validation MAE: 3.204614864194705*

-There is an increase in the training MAE from 2.95 to 3.08 after applying Ridge regularization.
-This indicates that the Ridge regularization has improved the model's ability to fit the training data without overfitting and also reducing the error.
-The validation MAE has also increased from 2.69 to 3.20.
-This improvement suggests that Ridge regularization has led to better generalization.
-Without regularization the model likely overfitted to the training data leading to worse performance on the validation data.
-At this point the Cross validated model with the Ridge regularization becomes a better model.
+The unregularized polynomial regression model overfitted the data, achieving low errors on training (MAE: 2.95, R²: 0.99997) and validation (MAE: 2.69, R²: 0.99999) but raising concerns about generalization.
+Applying Ridge regularization mproved generalization by balancing the fit, increasing training MAE slightly (from 2.95 to 3.08) and validation MAE (from 2.69 to 3.20).
+These results indicate reduced overfitting, as the regularized model performs better on unseen data.
+The Ridge-regularized model, with cross-validated MAE values (Training: 3.08, Validation: 3.20), is a more robust choice, demonstrating improved predictive accuracy and generalization.

 ### *Decision Tree Regressor*
 ***
-Using a Decision Tree Regressor offers an opportunity to explore non-linear relationships without relying on polynomial feature transformations.
-Its flexibility in capturing complex patterns and interpretability can provide additional insights into feature interactions.
-With the ability to control overfitting through hyperparameters, it serves as a valuable comparison to the Polynomial Regression model.

-**Results**

-Training MAE: 2.9115961048250703
-Training MSE: 567.6559180290025
-Training R2: 0.9999745763085536

-Validation MAE: 2.653941648242073
-Validation MSE: 126.17641589283846
-Validation R2: 0.999994572548963

-The Decision Tree Regressor outperforms the regularized Polynomial Regression model on validation data, with a slightly lower MAE (2.91 vs. 3.20), making it the preferred model due to better generalization.
-While Ridge Polynomial Regression prevents overfitting, it may not capture non-linear relationships as effectively as the Decision Tree.
+The Decision Tree Regressor effectively captures non-linear relationships, outperforming the regularized Polynomial Regression model on validation data with a lower MAE (2.65 vs. 3.20).
+It demonstrates strong performance, with high R² scores for both training (0.99997) and validation (0.99999), making it the preferred model due to better generalization.
+While Ridge Polynomial Regression mitigates overfitting, it may not capture complex patterns as well as the Decision Tree.
-To address potential overfitting further, the next step is to implement a Random Forest.
-This ensemble model combines predictions from multiple decision trees trained on random subsets of data and features, reducing variance and mitigating overfitting while enhancing predictive performance.
+To further reduce overfitting and enhance performance, the next step is to implement a Random Forest, which leverages ensemble learning to improve accuracy and robustness.

 ### *Random Forest*
 ***
+he Random Forest Regressor demonstrates performance nearly identical to the Decision Tree model, with similar MAE (2.65), MSE, and R² values on both training and validation sets, indicating excellent predictive accuracy and generalization.
+While both models perform exceptionally well, the Random Forest is preferred for its added stability and robustness, making it better suited for handling more complex data in future applications.

+#### Hyperparameter Tuning The Random Forest
+***
+Hyperparameter tuning for the Random Forest Regressor yielded the best parameters (max_depth=None, max_features='sqrt', min_samples_leaf=1, min_samples_split=2, n_estimators=300).
+The tuned model's performance closely mirrors the baseline, with minimal differences in training and validation MAE (~2.91 and ~2.66), MSE, and R² (~0.999).
+The next step is testing the model on unseen data to evaluate its real-world performance.

+#### Results on Test Data

 **Results**
-Train Mean Absolute Error:2.911141680813885
-Train Squared Error: 567.657198969589
-Train R-squared: 0.9999745762511839

-Val Mean Absolute Error:2.65287085174152
-Val Squared Error: 126.10278535863903
-Val R-squared: 0.9999945757161643

-The Random Forest Regressor model shows nearly identical results to the Decision Tree model.
-The MAE, MSE, and R² values are extremely close between the two models suggesting that the Random Forest model has provided similar performance on the training and validation sets.
-Both models perform excellently but if we are aiming for even more stability or anticipate working with more complex data in the future then Random Forest will be our generally preferred model.

-### Hyperparameter Tuning The Random Forest

-**Results**
-Fitting 5 folds for each of 324 candidates, totalling 1620 fits Best parameters found:  {'max_depth': None, 'max_features': 'sqrt', 'min_samples_leaf': 1, 'min_samples_split': 2, 'n_estimators': 300}
-Training MAE: 2.914158376759247
-Training MSE: 567.6561767948326
-Training R-squared: 0.9999745762969642

-Validation MAE: 2.6561234795254838
-Validation MSE: 126.21566001026244
-Validation R-squared: 0.9999945708608857

-The Hyperparameter tuning results of the random forest is closely similar to the baseline random forest model.
-We proceed to test our model at this point on the unseen data just to have a glimpse of our results.

-##### Results on Test Data
-**Results**
 Test MAE: 3.234590638120747
 Test MSE: 154.96864882228948
 Test R-squared: 0.9999928582376032

 The MAE on the test data is 3.23, which is close to the validation MAE of 2.66 and training MAE of 2.91.
-This indicates that the model's predictions are relatively accurate and consistent across all datasets (training, validation, and test).MSE (Mean Squared Error): The MSE of 154.97 on the test data is also consistent with the validation (126.21) and training MSE (557.66).
+This indicates that the model's predictions are relatively accurate and consistent across all datasets (training, validation, and test).MSE (Mean Squared Error): The MSE of 154.97 on the test data is also consistent with the validation(126.21) and training MSE (557.66).
 It’s possible that the MSE for the training set is artificially high due to model overfitting or because it might not be the optimal degree for the polynomial.
 The validation and test MSE values being closer to each other is a good sign that the model generalizes well to unseen data, but the discrepancy with the training MSE suggests that the model could be overfitting the training data.

 ### *Gradient boosting*
 ***

-Gradient Boosting is an ensemble technique which combines multiple weak learners (decision trees) to form a strong predictor.
-It often outperforms individual models like decision trees or random forests especially in terms of prediction accuracy.
-GBR uses a learning rate parameter that controls the contribution of each tree to the final prediction, which helps prevent overfitting when set appropriately.

-**Results**
-Fitting 5 folds for each of 11 candidates, totalling 55 fits
-Best Learning Rate: {'learning_rate': 1.0}
-Train Mean Absolute Error: 2.911596105259541
-Train Squared Error: 567.6559180290026
-Train R-squared: 0.9999745763085536

-Val Mean Absolute Error: 2.653941648666689
-Val Squared Error: 126.17641589311461
-Val R-squared: 0.999994572548963

-**Results on Test Data**
-Test MAE: 3.2322991453294785
-Test MSE: 154.9322760370495
-Test R-squared: 0.9999928599138506

- **Summary**
-The Random Forest and Gradient Boost model both exhibit very similar performance on the test data with nearly identical MAE, MSE, and R-squared values.

-MAE is extremely close (51.87 for GBR vs. 51.85 for RF), indicating both models make similar magnitude errors on average.

-MSE also shows comparable values (24,065.99 for GBR vs. 24,035.17 for RF), reinforcing the fact that both models are making similar prediction errors, although GBR has a slightly higher MSE (indicating slightly larger errors at times).

-R-squared values are essentially identical, with both models achieving an R-squared of approximately 0.9989, meaning both models explain almost 99.89% of the variance in the test data.
-This suggests that both models are highly accurate in capturing the underlying trends in the data.

-The Random Forest model given the slight advantage in MSE with Random Forest having marginally better performance and slightly faster training time becomes a more desirable model to proceed with.
+Gradient Boosting and Random Forest models show very similar performance on test data.
+Gradient Boosting achieved a test MAE of 3.23, MSE of 154.93, and R² of 0.9999, while Random Forest showed slightly better results with marginally lower MSE and faster training time.
+Both models capture nearly 99.89% of the variance in the test data, indicating high prediction accuracy.
+Despite the minimal differences, Random Forest is preferred due to its slightly better performance and efficiency.

 ### *Extreme Gradient Boost*

 ***

-**Results**
-Train Mean Absolute Error:2.9137093098958333
-Train Squared Error: 567.6559284558826
-Train R-squared: 0.9999745763080865

-Val Mean Absolute Error:2.6561374240451388
-Val Squared Error: 126.17636266562674
-Val R-squared: 0.9999945725512525

-**Results on Test Data**
-Test Mean Absolute Error: 3.234494222005208
-Test Mean Squared Error: 154.93344412386418
-Test R-squared: 0.9999928598600191

-**Summary**
-In training the XGBoost has a very slight edge in MSE 23,776.80 compared to Random Forest 23,778.22 but the difference is negligible.
-The MAE for Extreme Gradient boost is 53.90 which is slightly higher than the Random Forest 53.89.
-The r2 score for both models are similar.
+Extreme Gradient Boosting (XGBoost) and Random Forest models exhibit nearly identical performance on both training and test data.
+XGBoost has a slight edge in test MSE (23,776.80 vs. 23,778.22 for Random Forest), but the difference is negligible.
+Similarly, the test MAE for XGBoost is marginally higher (53.90 vs. 53.89 for Random Forest).
+Both models achieve comparable R² scores, indicating excellent predictive accuracy.
+Given the minimal differences, either model could be used, with preference based on specific implementation needs or computational efficiency

 ### *Neural Networks*
 ***